 The Osprey Tempest 30 is a super comfortable, women’s specific lightweight pack with an adjustable torso length that is good for a variety of adventures from day hiking to ultralight backpacking trips.
 It has all of the typical features and useful pockets found in backpacks, combined with a female-friendly body-hugging fit that flexes with your body as you hike, hop rocks, and scramble.
-Updated for 2021, this latest model has a new injection molded back panel that resists barreling when used with a hydration reservoir and uses sustainable fabrics that have a lower manufacturing footprint on the environment.
+This latest model has a new injection molded back panel that resists barreling when used with a hydration reservoir and uses sustainable fabrics that have a lower manufacturing footprint on the environment.

 Specs at a Glance